NCIP/webgenome-integration/README.md

 Welcome to the WebGenome Integration Project!
 =====================================

-WebGenome tool was previously integrated with Rembrandt to visualize chromosomal abnormality data in scatter and ideogram plots.
+This project allows integration of [Webgenome] (https://github.com/NCIP/webgenome)with Rembrandt to visualize chromosomal abnormality data in scatter and ideogram plots.
 This integration has been retired as of Rembrandt 1.5.7.

 The WebGenome Integration is an Open Source project and it is written in Java.